Arjun-0017/CNN_accelerator/README.md

 ---
-# AXI4 Slave Interface (VEGA → Your CNN Accelerator)
+# AXI4 Slave Interface (VEGA → CNN Accelerator)

-This part provides details about the AXI4 Slave interface signals used for communication between VEGA and CNN accelerator.
+This section provides details about the AXI4 Slave interface signals used for communication between VEGA and CNN accelerator.
 The table below maps Verilog signals to their corresponding VEGA AT1051 signals and describes their functionality.

 ## Signal Mapping Table